Absolute Expressiveness of Subgraph-based Centrality Measures: Characterizing Subgraph-based Measures Relative to the Induced Ranking

 The term non-uniform in the above definition refers to the fact that $\Ce$-injectivity is only enforced inside a certain graph, and not across all the graphs mentioned in $S$, i.e., it might be the case that a non-uniformly $\Ce$-injective precoloring of $S$ assigns to $(u,G),(v,G')$, where $G\neq G'$ and $\Ce(u,G) \neq \Ce(v,G')$, the same color.

-It also natural to expect from a precoloring of $S$ to be somehow consistent with the induced ranking, not only inside a certain graph, but also among different graphs mentioned in $S$.
-In other words, if $(u,G)$ comes before $(v,G)$, and $(u',G')$ comes before $(v',G')$, then one of the following should hold: $(u,G)$ and $(v',G')$ get different colors, or $(u',G)$ and $(v,G')$ get different colors.
+The second key property of a precoloring $S$ states that $S$ should be consistent with the induced ranking, not only inside a certain graph, but also among different graphs mentioned in $S$.
+In other words, if $(u,G)$ comes before $(v,G)$ and $(u',G')$ comes before $(v',G')$, then one of the following should hold: $(u,G)$ and $(v',G')$ get different colors, or $(u',G)$ and $(v,G')$ get different colors.
+This is formalized as follows: